rogerjdeangelis/utl_never_lose_your_program_code/README.md

     Never lose your code

        Two methods
-           1. Auto save what you are working on every minute ito your versioning folder
+           1. Auto save what you are working on every minute into your versioning folder
            2. Single function key that saves a copy of your program with a dynamic temestamp.
               (seconds since you started the SAS applications - timestamp changes by seconds)